 When you’re "ready to roll," remove the dough from the fridge.
 Dough made with a combination of butter and shortening should rest for about 5 minutes at room temperature before rolling.
 Dough made with all butter will need to warm slightly (10 to 15 minutes) before rolling, as butter becomes brittle when it’s refrigerated.

 Make an upright (rather than flat) crimp around the edge, as pictured above; this will help keep the filling from sloshing out as you move the pie from counter to oven.
-Set the crust aside while you make the filling.
+Chill the crust in the refrigerator for 30 minutes.